 Some of these detrimental effects apply to animals as well.

-—Avoid looking at bright screens beginning two to three hours before bed.
+—Avoid bright screens and artificial lights two to three hours before bed.

 —Shut down all electronic devices two hours before bedtime or by 8pm.

 —Limit use of wireless devices and screen access.
 Set an example for your children.

 —Instead of reading off of a screen, read an actual book.
 Reading actual print material increases reading comprehension too.

-- Prepare your environment for restful sleep.
+—Practice healthy sleep hygiene and prepare your environment for restful sleep.
 Dim the lights in your home when the sun goes down so your body can produce melatonin naturally.
 Turn on salt lamps or light some candles.

 —Change to full spectrum lighting.
 Put a red or orange-colored light bulb in your bedside lamp or use a salt lamp in your bedroom.

 —Use a blue light filter.
 Install the F.lux app, Twilight app or another blue light filter app onto your wireless devices.
 Blue light filters prevent significant amounts of blue light emitted from these devices from reaching your eyes without affecting the visibility of the display.

 —Keep all wireless devices and electronics out of the bedroom.
 Never sleep with or charge your cell phone or tablet in the bedroom.

 —Take a digital detox.
 Go camping!
 Studies have reported that those who spent one week camping exposed to only natural light and no electronic devices reset their natural biological body clocks (circadian rhythm), and synchronized their melatonin hormones with the sunrise and sunset.